Shopify/polaris/polaris.shopify.com/content/design/pro-design-language.md

           **Visual language is clear for merchants.**

-          When using color, strong meaning is associated.
+          Strong meaning is associated when using color.
 Red means danger, green means go.
 Color roles are heightened in the interface and add a layer of detail that merchants can quickly understand and master.
         </Box>

       </Grid.Cell>